 Frequently asked questions

 While there are no mandates, the CDC recommends that unvaccinated travelers get tested 3-5 days after travel and self-quarantine for a full 7 days after travel (even if the test comes back negative).
 If you don’t get tested, quarantine for 10 days.
-However, some state and local governments require a 7, 10 or 14-day quarantine for those returning from out of state.
+However, some state and local governments may require a quarantine period for those returning from out of state.
 Check the CDC and your local government’s guidelines for details.